- Makita and Milwaukee: What’s the difference?

 Jigsaws: Milwaukee vs Makita

-Whether you’re after a cordless or corded makita jigsaw, both of our brands manufacture several high-quality options.
+Whether you’re after a cordless or corded makita jigsaw, both of our brands manufacture several superior quality options.

-Milwaukee jigsaws offer features such as LED lights, counterbalanced mechanisms to reduce vibrations, and adjustable shoes, which can be moved 45 degrees in any direction.
+Milwaukee jigsaws offer attributes such as LED lights, counterbalanced mechanisms to reduce vibrations, and adjustable shoes, which can be moved 45 degrees in any direction.

 Makita jigsaws have variable speed controls with speeds of up to 2,800 SPM and fewer vibrations than other models.